 PET images are summed over frames, coregistered with MRI, and regions of interest are defined as usual.
 For regional analysis, ROI TACs are calculated from the dynamic PET image.
 TACs should be weighted before fitting.

 - Optionally dynamic PET image file from this study:

 This file is used to correct for possible start time mismatch between PET and ABSS.
 Normally, both were started simultaneously, and in that case you do not need the dynamic image file yet.

 - Plasma curve from manual sampling

 Then, follow the instructions on input data processing.
 Note that for [C-11]MP4B:

 - Conversion from blood to plasma or from plasma to blood is not necessary, because blood and plasma TACs are similar

-- Hill-type function can be used to fit the fractions of parent tracer in plasma; use default weighting
+- Hill-type function can be used to fit the fractions of parent radiopharmaceutical in plasma; use default weighting